 Yes, we can still be reached at the known email addresses and phone numbers.

 Yes.
 All plans are ongoing for the upcoming semester to start as scheduled in August 2021.
-Between now and then, there is still a long time and judging by the progress already recorded in Germany, CBS’s authority remains confident that the situation will keep on improving.
-As such, the fall semester starting at the end of August is planned to start either online or offline at the original scheduled time, or with combination of digital teaching formats and on-campus lectures.
+As such, the fall semester starting at the end of August is planned to start with face-to-face classes at the original scheduled time, or with combination of digital teaching formats and on-campus lectures.
 This way you will still start your semester either online or on campus.
 Students who will be able to obtain visas on time and have no travel restrictions can hopefully join the semester in August on campus right away and those who will have visa delays or travel restrictions, will also still start the semester online and then join the semester as soon as their visas have been issued or they are able travel.
 In this case and irrespective of the situation, no one will miss any activities, as every student will be able to start the semester either ways.

 We advise you to proceed and secure your study place.
 The current situation will not last forever and students will always have the flexibility of amending their study contract to next semester or canceling it outrightly in case the situation worsened.